 TICC is designed to continually adjust the offset voltage holding it within the desired limits, protecting voltage sensitive components.

-Yes, industry experts suggest that anything from 8-33% of electronic failure is down to ESD!
-With the addition of QAC it is expected that failure or worse latent defects will be reduced, resulting in higher yields and greater profits.
+For these types of applications it is worth investing in the 650QAC.
+Industry experts suggest that anything from 8-33% of electronic failure is down to ESD (electrostatic discharge).
+With use of the 650QAC bar it is expected that component failures or worse latent defects due to ESD will be reduced, resulting in higher yields and greater profits.

 Yes, QAC comes with automatic distance presets for a quick and easy set up.
 Requires no need for plug in handsets or charge plates, it is an out the box fully optimised solution.

-ESD stands for Electrostatic discharge and is the release of static electricity between two electrically charged objects when they are brought close together and can often be seen as a visible spark.
-An electrostatic discharge can not only give shocks to operators, but it can also result in considerable damage within a production environment.
+ESD stands for Electrostatic Discharge and is the release of static electricity between two electrically charged objects when they are brought close together and can often be seen as a visible spark.

 Yes, the emitter pins on the 650QAC are replaceable.
 To ensure a safe replacement please use a Meech emitter key to remove and replace pins, all Meech emitter kits will be sent with an emitter key.